 This is a supremely easy stew to make, and it requires just a handful of ingredients.
 If you don't have cubanelles, you can always use green bell peppers which would be quite delicious in this.
 Cubanelles are sweet and mild, and rather thin-walled.
 In the crockpot, they cook to a soft, melt-in-the-mouth consistency.
 The stew has tons of flavor from cumin and oregano, and into the mix I added some sweet potatoes, not a traditional ingredient in these stews but one I thought would contrast beautifully with the smoky cumin.

-- 5 large cloves of garlic, pounded into a paste in a molcajete or mortar and pestle, with salt
+- 5 large cloves garlic, (pounded into a paste in a molcajete or mortar and pestle, with salt)

 - 2 cups vegetable stock or water

 - Salt and ground black pepper to taste

 - Plug in a crockpot and set on high.
 When the crockpot has heated, add one chopped shallot and cubanelles and garlic.
 Add some ground black pepper and salt.

 - Add a tablespoon of water or, if you don't mind some oil, 1 teaspoon of vegetable oil.
 Stir well to coat, cover with a lid, and let the mixture cook while you chop the sweet potato.

 - Add the sweet potato to the pot along with the cumin, oregano and black beans.
 Add more salt and ground black pepper to taste.

 - Give everything a good stir, then add 2 cups of vegetable stock.
 Stir again to mix.